New Years Resolutions

 I have initial results to point at and say different chemical change rates does result in different behaviours and performance and a long-term evolutionary algorithm to do the testing.

 I had a bunch of initial perverse incentives where maybe a line of code made it centre on some outcome which was not what I wanted but I am resolutely working through those problems.
+This was like I built the testing processes but I would forget the model might be able to die off and therefore not do anything but because it did not choose it would be counted as a zero and that might be better than doing the wrong thing etc.

 After that I have the mates that can build a brain computer interface and as sure as bobs your uncle fanny is your aunt that is brain simulation done my son...